 The heart itself is divided into two halves, separated by a thick muscular wall called the septum.
 These halves are each divided into two sections, creating a total of four chambers in the heart.
 The top chambers consist of the left and right atria, while the lower chambers consist of the left and right ventricles.

 When we breathe air into our lungs, tiny air sacs within the walls of the lungs (called alveoli) allow the oxygen to pass into the blood stream.
-This oxygenated blood travels from the lungs into into the left atrium.
+This oxygenated blood travels from the lungs into the left atrium.
 The heart muscles contract, pulling the valves open, allowing the blood to be dumped into the left ventricle.
-The valve then slams shut, preventing the blood from flowing backwards into the bloodstream.
+The valve then slams shut, preventing the blood from flowing backward into the bloodstream.
 When the heart contracts again, it opens the valve from the left ventricle to the aorta, sending freshly oxygenated blood to the rest of the body!

 Interestingly, the aorta is the largest artery in the human body, measuring about an inch in diameter!
 This artery is responsible for sending all of the oxygenated blood to our entire body (other arteries branch off the aorta).
 This blood moves fast, so the aorta must be incredibly thick and strong to be able to handle all of that pressure!